-The Office of Technology Transfer is a service department that works with investigators within The Feinstein Institute for Medical Research and the greater Northwell Health enterprise to facilitate the patent protection and further development of technologies developed by our staff.
+The Office of Intellectual Assets is a service department that works with investigators within The Feinstein Institute for Medical Research and the greater Northwell Health enterprise to facilitate the patent protection and further development of technologies developed by our staff.

 To further enhance our potential for commercial impact, The Feinstein Institute has formed a joint venture with i360medical, Ltd – an Ireland-based company with expertise in developing medical devices and bringing them to the global market. i360’s international business approach will exploit the streamlined European regulatory medical device pathway (CE mark) as a steppingstone to US approval for Northwell hardware and device ideas. i360 provides comprehensive design, engineering and prototyping services as well as clinical, marketing and technical assessments to prioritize Northwell innovations for commercial development.